rogerbinns/jia-mini-python/doc/python.rst

    Returns a new list consisting of members when `function(member)` returned true.

+.. function:: globals()

+   Returns a dict of global variables.
+You can modify the contents.

 .. function:: id(item)

    Returns a numeric code uniquely representing this instance.
 Behind